 iv.
 Will the exercise by dynamic (conditions change) and will you be verbalizing what you do or will this be paper/pencil responses.

 v.
 How do you practice?
 Ask the officers you respect how to handle various scenes and ask them to practice with you.
-You can find scenarios here.
+Check out Practice Scenarios: Practice Scenarios for the Fire Service 1st edition by Frank Viscuso and online “Fire Simulator Lab” from https://trainfirefighters.com (subscription with online Assessment Center preparation)

 vii.
 For Conflict/Problem resolution events, know the department’s procedures and review the textbook’s information.
 Remember you very well may be rated on your knowledge of policy, not just your interpersonal skills and abilities for this type of event.
 There also is a Fire Engineering video series that is an excellent study tool entitled “The Right Seat – Company Officer Development Beyond the Textbook“.
 It has a series of situations that the officer must resolve.
 After each, a group of officers from around the country give input on how they would handle each situation.
 This video series was developed by this company, and was designed to help candidates to prepare for testing.
+Available from Fire Engineering as of The Fire Engineering Streaming Video Library or DVDs from Ascend Leadership.
 If we are the test provider, the scenarios on the videos will not be used in your testing, but are a strong study tool for testing by any provider for any fire departments.
-For more information or to order CLICK HERE.
+Email or call us for more information.

 viii.
 Other events: During the orientation, ask how the exercises will be conducted.
 Do you see a video then answer in writing, or multiple choice, or is it a video that you verbalize your actions to a rating panel, or is it a role play?
 And there can be combinations.